marbocub/NasVolumeWatcher/README.md

 * psycopg (>=3.0) library
 * watchdog library

-You can install python libraries by using the pip module below.
+You can install python libraries by using the pip.

     python3 -m pip install python-dotenv psycopg watchdog